tamimology/docker-cloudflare-setup/README.md

 ![api token](/cloudflare/api_token.png)

 You shall get something similar to the below.
-Take note of that token and save somewhere as it will ***NEVER*** be shown again
+Take note of that token and save it somewhere as it will ***NEVER*** be shown again

 ![token](/cloudflare/token.png)